snwfdhmp/www2rss/README.md

 Everything you need to know is described here :

-1. The repo runs on my servers.
-Sources are updated randomly once per hour.
-2. To add another URL, edit the `sources.js` file. (see below full explanation)
+1. Edit `sources.js` and add your website URL and parsing rules.
+2. The script **runs on my server every hour**.
+3. You can add `www2rss.snwfdhmp.com/<sourceId>/rss.xml` to your RSS reader.
+I'm using [miniflux](https://github.com/miniflux/v2) myself.

+## Guide: More details

-3. You are expected to be a developer, or get help from a developer.
+1. You are expected to be a developer, or get help from a developer.
 This is no auto-parser.
-4. If you don't want to use community servers, you may fork this repo and run it on your servers.
+2. If you don't want to use community servers, you may fork this repo and run it on your servers.

 ## Guide: How to add a new source

 1. Edit the `sources.js` file.
+I will review it and accept it ASAP.

 Example: